 Grab A Lead…Tighten The Noose

 N.C.
 State's schedule has been, well, pitiful.
-But to the credit of the Wolfpack, they remain the only undefeated team in the Atlantic Coast Conferene.
-In fact, the only close wins at Texas Tech and at home versus Duke are the only exceptions to a fairly smooth ride in their impressive 8-0 start.
+But to the credit of the Wolfpack, they remain the only undefeated team in the Atlantic Coast Conference.
+In fact, close wins at Texas Tech and at home versus Duke are the only exceptions to a fairly smooth ride in their impressive 8-0 start.

 There is a lot riding on this game for Clemson, but in the big picture of college football this year, there is much more riding on this game for N.C.
 State.
 It is fair to say that the Wolfpack have outside ambitions of winning an ACC Championship and possibly a National Championship.
 Putting them behind on the road (in a place other than Chapel Hill) would be interesting to see how they react.